 I adore redwood trees.
 Their height is incredible, and I love the red of the tree bark accented by green pine needles.
 California redwoods are my favorite feature in Muir Park.
 This month, I was lucky enough to drive for my second grader’s field trip to Filoli.
 We didn’t tour the mansion of a house that is there (featured in a range of movies and television shows) or its gardens.
 Instead, we wandered into the woods for some natural beauty.
 Today I’m sharing some Redwood tree facts for kids that I picked up on the tour!

 Redwood trees are the tallest trees in the world.
+Now, you may ask, just how tall is a Redwood tree?
 The tallest California redwood on record is 379 feet tall!
 Imagine taking an American football field and standing it on end.
 This tallest redwood tree would be even taller than that!

 California redwoods often grow in a circular grove shape.
 This is because they will grow out of a single trunk of a dead redwood tree!
-Growing together in a circle also helps these tall trees to stay standing up straight in the wind – they support each other!
+Growing together in a circle also helps these tall trees to stay standing up straight in the wind.
+In a Redwood forest, the trees stick together to support each other!

 California redwood trees have flat needles that stick out only on the sides of the branches.
 This is different from other pine trees like the Douglas fir, where the needles are not flat and stick out from all sorts of angles.